No products in the cart.

 Brown spots or tips on the leaf edges mean the humidity in the room is not correct.
 You can wipe the leaves with a damp cloth or use a spray bottle to mist the leaves.
 It can also be from too much sun exposure as it causes sunburn.
 Alternatively, it can have bacteria and needs treatment with a bactericide.

 No holes or slits in the leaves can be that the plant is still young or lacks nutrients and light.

 The pest that can affect the plant indoors is mites or scales and is cured using Neem oil or soap to clean the leaves.
 You can prevent this from happening by spraying the leaves with water regularly.

-Grasshoppers are the main culprit when the plant is outdoors.
+Grasshoppers are the main culprit for outdoor plants.
 However, you can bring it inside and do some Monstera Borsigiana fenestration by removing the damaged leaves.